 A Title IV aid credit balance is created when the amount of Title IV aid (Federal Pell grant, SEOG, Federal Perkins loans, Federal direct loans, and/or PLUS loans) on a student’s account is greater than the amount of charges assessed to the student’s account (Tuition, Fees, Room, Board, up to $200 of prior year balance and/or other educationally-related expenses).
 Trinity will automatically issue a refund check for the credit amount on a student’s account unless the student submits the Title IV Authorization Statement, which authorizes us to hold the Title IV credit balance on the student account.
 Authorization notwithstanding, any remaining credit balance will be sent to the student (or Parent if PLUS loan funds) no later than the end of the final Payment Period for each academic year.
 If a student authorizes Trinity to hold the excess Title IV funds on his/her Student Account and would like to request the funds in a check before the end of the academic year, they may do so by submitting a Student Account Refund Request.

-Any students not participating in the traditional TAPP and has not paid their balance in full will also receive a deferment fee of 1% per month on any outstanding balance.
+Any students not participating in the traditional TAPP and who have not paid their balance in full will also receive a deferment fee of 1% per month on any outstanding balance.
 This includes students who are waiting on financial aid such as scholarships, grants, or loans.
 Deferment fees are charged on the last working day of each month.

 The current semester’s bill must be paid in full or be up to date on a traditional TAPP to register for the next semester.
 All balances owed to the institution must be paid in full prior to the release of official transcripts or a diploma.